kroger/pyknon/docs/simplemusic.rst

 .. autofunction:: simplemusic.inversion_startswith

-    Inverts and transposes a set of notes so it begins with `start` note.
+    Invert and transpose a set of notes so it begins with `start` note.

 >>> simplemusic.inversion_startswith([0, 4, 7], 2)
 [2, 10, 7]

 .. autofunction:: simplemusic.rotate

-    Returns `sequence` with the contents rotated by `n` positions.
+    Return `notes` with the contents rotated by `n` positions.

 >>> simplemusic.rotate([1,2,3,4])
 [2, 3, 4, 1]